 Zika virus infection is a cause of microcephaly and Guillain-Barré syndrome |

 Zika virus infection is a mosquito-borne disease caused by Zika virus.
-The symptoms of Zika virus infection include skin rash, fever, conjunctivitis, muscle or joint pain and general malaise.
+Most people infected with Zika virus infection are asymptomatic.
+For patients with symptoms, they commonly present with rash, fever, conjunctivitis, muscle and joint pain, malaise and headache.

 Prevention of sexual transmission*